virtual-labs/exp-intrusion-prevention-systems-au/experiment/procedure.md

 ### Procedure

-1. Student need to copy the command(“configure terminal”) by single clicking it  and paste in the terminal.
+1. In this experiment, you will learn how to configure a firewall to block traffic from specific ports from a server to a client.

-2. Observe entering into the configuration mode of the firewall.
+2. Enter the configuration mode of the firewall by typing the following command:

-3. Copy the command(“show interface INTERFACE_NAME”) paste in the terminal.

-4. Change the “INTERFACE_NAME” to the interface name which is given.
+    - configure terminal

-5. Observe the interface information and the IP address of the server.
+3. Get the interface information of the server which is in interface.
+IP address of the server using the following command:

-6. Copy the command(“show interface INTERFACE_NAME”) paste in the terminal and click enter.
+    - show interface INTERFACE_NAME

+4. Access lists are a set of rules that are used to filter traffic.
+They are used to control the traffic that is allowed to pass through a router or a firewall.
+Access lists are used to filter traffic based on the source and destination IP addresses, source and destination ports, and protocol type.
+In this experiment, you will be using access lists to block traffic from specific ports from a server to a client.

-7. Observe the access list information of the firewall.
+5. Get the access list information of the firewall using the following command:
+    - show access-lists

+6. Access lists are a set of rules that are used to filter traffic.
+Modify the access list to block and allow traffic from specific ports from a server to a client.
+Towards the right side of this experiment you will see a list of packets labelled in Red and Green.
+The Red packets are the packets that are blocked by the firewall and the Green packets are the packets that are allowed by the firewall.
+Use the ports mentioned in packet list to modify the access list accordingly.

+7. Use the following command to block traffic of tcp packets from a specific port to the server:
-8. Copy the command(“access-list block-packet deny tcp any host SERVER_IP_ADDRESS eq PORT_NUMBER”) paste in the terminal.
+    - access-list block-packet deny tcp any host SERVER_IP_ADDRESS eq PORT_NUMBER

-9. Change the SERVER_IP_ADDRESS to ip address which you can see after running the second command and PORT_NUMBER to the port number of the tcp packet that you want to block traffic which the student can see on the right side.

-10. Press “ENTER’ to observe the simulation.
+8. Use the following command to allow traffic of tcp packets from a specific port to the server:

-11. Copy the command(“access-list block-packet allow tcp any host SERVER_IP_ADDRESS eq PORT_NUMBER”) paste in the terminal.
+    - access-list allow-packet allow tcp any host SERVER_IP_ADDRESS eq PORT_NUMBER

-12. Change the SERVER_IP_ADDRESS to ip address which you can see after running the second command and PORT_NUMBER to the port number of the tcp packet that you want to allow traffic which the student can see on the right side.

-13. Press “ENTER’ to observe the simulation.

-14. Repeat these steps for eight packets.

-15. Click “Verify Rules”.

-16. If the “correct” rules are written by the student, the simulation will result in a “Well Done” alert box.
-If the rules are wrongly written, the student is asked to repeat the simulation
+9. Note that we are only dealing with tcp packets in this experiment.
+Hence, tcp is always used in the above commands.
+In the commands, allow-packet and block-packet are the names of the access lists that you want to modify, these are existing access lists, creation of new access-list is restricted for this experiment.
+The SERVER_IP_ADDRESS is the IP address of the server and the PORT_NUMBER is the port number from which you want to block traffic, refer to the packet list to find the port numbers and the output of the second step to find the IP address of the server.